reticivis-net/mediaforge/README.md

 - once you've set up all of the libraries, just run the program with `python main.py` (or `python3.8 main.py` or whatever your python is named). make sure it can read and write to the directory it lives in and also access/execute all the aforementioned libraries
+    - if using pipenv, run `pipenv run python main.py` or open the venv shell with `pipenv shell` and then run `python main.py`
 - terminate the bot by running the `shutdown` command, this will _probably_ close better than a termination